POSITION IDENTIFICATION

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: An Associate’s or two-year technical degree from a college, vocational or technical school in Business, Management, Graphic Arts, Industrial Management or a related field is required; a Bachelor’s degree in Business, Management, Graphic Arts, Industrial Management or a related field is preferred.
+Education: An associate degree or two-year technical degree from a college, vocational or technical school is required; a bachelor degree is preferred.
+An emphasis in Business, Management, Graphic Arts, Industrial Management or a related field preferred.
+An equivalent combination of years of experience and education may be considered for substitution of educational requirements.

-Experience: With an Associate’s degree, at least seven years of progressively responsible experience in the graphic arts or printing business, including at least three years in supervisory positions requiring skills in quality production, selling, pricing, estimating, and general management is required.
-With a Bachelor’s degree, at least five years of progressively responsible experience in the graphic arts or printing business, including at least three years in supervisory positions requiring skills in quality production, selling, pricing, estimating and general management is required.
+Experience: At least three years of experience in the graphic arts or printing business, including at least two years in positions requiring skills in quality production, selling, pricing, estimating, and general printing and postal operations is required.
 Digital printing experience is preferred.
 Postal experience is preferred.
 Experience in a higher education environment is preferred.

 Skills: Excellent administrative, communication, and interpersonal skills are required.
 Demonstrated familiarity with developing technologies in graphic arts, printing, and mailing as well as the ability to apply those technologies is required.
 Computer literacy is required.
 The ability to work with deadlines and under pressure is required.